-Environment Impact Assessment Study is carried by Richardson & Cruddas (1972) Ltd., Chennai, A Govt. of India undertaking under Ministry of Heavy Industry, one of the pioneers in the field of Environmental Engineering for the past three decades.
-R&C Laboratory is recognised as Environmental Laboratory by the Central Pollution Control Board (CPCB), Ministry of Environment & Forests (MoEF) under the Environmental Protection Act, 1986 and is, also, recognised by Tamil Nadu Pollution Control Board for carrying out air and waste water emissions monitoring as per Air (Prevention and Control of pollution) Act, 1981 and Water (Prevention and Control of Pollution) Act, 1974.
-We are also recognized by various other State Pollution Control Boards as Environmental Consultants for such studies.
+Richardson & Cruddas (1972) Ltd., Chennai

+A Govt. of India undertaking under Ministry of Heavy Industries and Public Enterprises, one of the pioneers in the field of Environmental Engineering for the past three decades.
+R&C Laboratory is recognized as Environmental Laboratory by the Central Pollution Control Board (CPCB), Ministry of Environment & Forests (MoEF) under the Environmental Protection Act, 1986.
+Laboratory is accredited by National Accreditation Board for Testing & Calibration Laboratories (NABL), New Delhi.
+Also recognized by various state pollution control Boards like TNPCB and KSPCB.
+The laboratory having ISO:9001.2008, ISO 14001:2004 and OSHAS 18001:2007 certification.